 I also looked at Eurocamp sites where you can pitch your own tent and Hourtin Plage stood out for its pool complex, proximity to the beach and huge lake (in case the kiddos don’t appreciate the waves).
 It also accepted us on a non-Saturday to Saturday basis, is surrounded by flat cycle paths and looked lovely and shaded beneath the pine trees.

-I thought about the historical sites in France that we had on our bucket list and drew inspiration from fellow bloggers’ road trip ideas and family camping itineraries.
+I also thought about the historical sites in France that we had on our bucket list and drew inspiration from fellow bloggers’ road trip ideas, France route recommendations and family camping itineraries.

 There are also some really helpful suggestions for how to pick a region and choose a campsite in France on The Gap Decaders.